cppalliance/safe-cpp/proposal/draft.md

 $ circle iterator.cxx -I ../libsafecxx/include/
 safety: during safety checking of int main() safe borrow checking: iterator.cxx:10:11
         mut vec.push_back(x);
             ^
   mutable borrow of vec between its shared borrow and its use loan created at iterator.cxx:7:15
     for(int x : vec) {
                 ^
 ```

 Consider this demonstration of Safe C++ that catches iterator invalidation, a kind of use-after-free bug.
 Let's break it down line by line:

 Line 1: `#feature on safety` - Turn on the new safety-related keywords within this file.
 Other files in your translation unit are unaffected.
 This is how Safe C++ avoids breaking existing code--everything is opt-in, including the new keywords and syntax.
 The safety feature changes the object model for function definitions, enabling object relocation, partial and deferred initialization.
-It lowers function definitions to mid-level intermediate representation (MIR),[^mir] on which borrow checking is performed to flag potential use-after-free bugs on checked references.
+It lowers function definitions to mid-level intermediate representation (MIR),[@mir] on which borrow checking is performed to flag potential use-after-free bugs on checked references.

 Line 2: `#include <std2.h>` - Include the new safe containers and algorithms.
 Safety hardening is about reducing your exposure to unsafe APIs.
 The current Standard Library is full of unsafe APIs.
 The new Standard Library in namespace `std2` will provide the same basic functionality, but with containers that are lifetime-aware and type safe.